 - Read – or re-read – the archived Wildlife Center Classroom Series: All About Turtles!

-- Don’t ever keep a wild turtle as a pet.
+- Take "The Turtle Promise" -- and don’t ever keep a wild turtle as a pet.
 If you truly desire a pet reptile and can make all of the commitments necessary to keeping a healthy, happy herp, please look into adopting.
 Captive-bred reptiles or rescued turtles are available for adoption in the state of Virginia through several different organizations such as Virginia Reptile Rescue.

 - Assist turtles crossing a road by carrying them across in the direction they’re headed.
 Many turtles crossing roads are egg-laden females looking for appropriate nesting sites.